 Let me simplify things for you a little bit.

-At the end of the day, your blog isn’t about you… It’s about your audience.
+Your blog isn’t about you… It’s about your audience.

-So, if your audience, or the audience that you hope to build, is interested in something… It’s a worthwhile topic to write about as long as the focus is on solving a problem that they’re having!
+So, if your audience, or the audience you hope to build, is interested in something… It’s a worthwhile topic to write about as long as the focus is on solving a problem that they’re having!

 Most likely, you’re in business because you’ve discovered the solution to something ailing your audience.